-As at December 31, 2018, the Company had not yet achieved profitable operations and expects to incur further losses, which may cast significant doubt about the Company's ability to continue as a going concern.
+As at December 31, 2019, the Company had not yet achieved profitable operations and expects to incur further losses.
+These material uncertainties may cast significant doubt about the Company's ability to continue as a going concern.
 These consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.